How to Get USDA Organic Certification

 - A retailer who specializes in organic products or organic food

 But not everyone qualifies for USDA organic certification.
 First of all, your product needs to meet the National List of Allowed and Prohibited Substances.

 This list tells you which synthetic and non-synthetic substances may or may not be used in your organic production and handling operations.
 You may also be exempt or excluded from organic certification based on a number of USDA regulations.

 USDA organic certification is an ongoing process that requires dedication.
 Getting certified means making a long-term commitment to the organic process and it can be time-consuming.

 For example, did you know that to become certified organic you must comply years in advance in some cases?
-It's true.
-National Organic Program standards state that organic crops must be grown on land that has been free from prohibited pesticides, herbicides, and synthetic fertilizers for three years proceeding growth.

 There are many other issues to think about as well.
 Becoming certified organic means considering your entire operational procedure, not just the end product.

 When the National Organic Program initially launched USDA organic certification, the cost of a single farm becoming certified was estimated at $750 with a sliding-scale fee structure in place for other organic operations.

 Current certification fees vary wildly depending on the organic certification agent you choose.
 Be sure each organic certification agent you're speaking with gives you a clear estimate of the fee structure before officially choosing an agent.
 There are also programs that can help you pay for the costs of getting certified.

 How to Apply?